-The object of the Right to Information Act 2009 (Qld) (RTI Act) is to give a right of access to information in the government's possession or under the government's control unless, on balance, it is contrary to the public interest to give the access.
-This Guideline explains how this right applies and how its application is limited, in relation to certain entities and documents.
-Section 23 of the RTI Act states:
+The object of the Right to Information Act 20091 (Qld) (RTI Act) is to give a right of access to information in the government’s possession or under the government’s control unless, on balance, it is contrary to the public interest to give the access.
+This guideline explains how this right applies and the limits of its application.

-- which entities2 are covered by the RTI Act?
+- which entities are covered by the RTI Act?

 - what is a document?